 Whilst bringing up a young family, Heidi volunteered as a support worker with the Women’s Rape and Sexual Abuse Centre in Dundee in 2008.
 This experience (plus a strong desire to help people to progress from a negative state to improved well-being) led to her becoming a counsellor.
 She successfully completed a Diploma in Counselling with Vital Connexions in 2015, and has worked as a counsellor ever since.

 Heidi works with clients experiencing issues such as anxiety, stress, depression, low mood, low self-esteem, problems with identity and self-worth and relationship difficulties.
 She can tailor sessions to suit her client’s needs having trained with an integrative model of counseling.
-She offers couple counselling, and has additional training and experience of working therapeutically with young people and children.
+She has additional training and experience of working therapeutically with young people and children.
 Heidi also gives clients the opportunity to explore issues from a Christian perspective if they request it.

 Heidi is a great believer in maintaining a healthy body, mind and spirit.
 She exercises regularly and loves spending time in the Scottish mountains.
 She is a registered member of COSCA (Counselling and Psychotherapy in Scotland).Qualifications and Training: